nbdev 3.0.12

 • Publish packages to PyPI and conda as well as tools to simplify package releases.
 Python best practices are automatically followed, for example, only exported objects are included in __all__

-• Two-way sync between notebooks and plaintext source code allowing you to use your IDE for code navigation or quick edits
+• Two-way sync between notebooks and plaintext source code allowing you to use your IDE for code navigation or quick edits.
+Sync is robust: each exported cell is tagged with its unique notebook cell ID, so nbdev-update always updates the correct cell

 • Tests written as ordinary notebook cells are run in parallel with a single command